YunusEmreAlps/Nginx/1. Introduction/en_intro.md

 # 🚀 Nginx Introduction

-Welcome to the **Nginx Introduction** scenario! 🎉 In this lesson, you will learn the fundamentals of Nginx, one of the most powerful and widely used web servers in the world.
-Whether you're setting up a small website or managing high-traffic web applications, Nginx offers incredible flexibility and performance.
+Welcome to the **Nginx Introduction** scenario! 🎉 In this lesson, you'll dive into the basics of Nginx, one of the most powerful and widely used web servers.
+Whether you're managing a small website or scaling high-traffic web applications, Nginx delivers flexibility, performance, and ease of use.

 ## 🌟 What You Will Learn